jmquigley/gadgets/README.md

 ```
 $ yarn run demo
 ```
 This will check out all dependencies, build the code, test, and then try to run it within electron.
-This will take some time.
+This will take some time to complete.

-To just attempt to run the application without building use:
+To just attempt to run the application without building use (assuming the app was recently built):
 ```
 $ yarn start
 ```